2019 Grant Application Information

 The Benton County Agriculture and Wildlife Protection Program (AWPP) funds a merit-based, cost share, reimbursement grant program.

 The AWPP grant program requires an application for non-lethal wildlife deterrent reimbursement funds.
-Applications must be received by Sunday, April 15, 2018, 5:00 PM.
-All grant applications will be evaluated by the AWPP Committee and reviewed by county officials.
-Successful applicants will be notified of the amount awarded by April 30, 2018.
+Applications will be available on July 1, 2019.
+Applications must be received by Friday, August 16, 2019, 5:00 PM.
+Successful applicants will be notified of the amount awarded on September 16, 2019.
 Successful applicants may then purchase the approved deterrents and submit a reimbursement request form and receipts to the county office.
 A check for up to the amount awarded in the name of the applicant is then issued.
+Checks in the name of the applicant are issued after deterrents are installed and a site visit by County staff has been conducted.
 Successful applicants are required to keep project records, report conflicts, evaluate their project, and abide by program restrictions.

 Who is Eligible for Grant Funding?

 Agricultural operations in Benton County, of any size, on leased or owned land, that are anticipating or have experienced conflicts with wildlife may apply for reimbursement funds.
 Commercial and hobby or lifestyle farms are eligible to apply.
+Individuals anticipating or experiencing conflicts with beavers may also apply.
 Though your non-lethal deterrents project must be located in Benton County, it is not necessary to be a resident of Benton County to apply.
-You must plan to raise livestock or crops at your non-lethal deterrents project location(s) for at least one year to be eligible to receive grant funds.
+Applicants must plan to use their non-lethal deterrents at the project location(s) for at least three years to be eligible to receive grant funds.

 What is Eligible for Grant Funding?

-Non-lethal wildlife deterrent equipment, devices, and housing which proactively protect livestock and /or crops are eligible for funding.
+Non-lethal wildlife deterrent equipment, devices, and housing which proactively protect livestock and crops are eligible for funding.
+Beaver deterrents to protect trees or prevent flooding are also eligible for funding.
+Deterrents for deer and elk are not eligible for funding.
 Examples of non-lethal deterrents include, but are not limited to: guardian animals, certain types of fencing, birthing sheds, visual and acoustic scare devices, and flow devices such as beaver pond levelers.

 Non-selective lethal wildlife control methods such as traps, snares, calling-and-shooting, denning (killing animals in their burrows or dens – usually with poisons), or poisons are not reimbursable, or allowed, under this program.